Phil Mauger

 Philip Simon Mauger (born c.
 1958) is a politician and former businessman who has served as the Mayor of Christchurch since 2022.

 Before entering politics, Mauger owned and operated an earthmoving and construction company.
 In 2019 he was elected to the Christchurch City Council as councillor for the Burwood ward.
-At the following local-body elections in 2022 he was elected mayor of Christchurch.
+At the following local-body elections in 2022 he was elected mayor of Christchurch; he was reelected in 2025 with a majority of the popular vote.

 Early life and business career

 Mauger grew up in Burwood, later moving to Avonhead.
 He is the son of Warner and Patricia Mauger.
 Warner operated a service station and car mechanic business in Burwood.

 In 1974 he started working for his grandfather's company Maugers Contracting, later becoming the owner.
 The business works mainly in earthworks for subdivisions, roads and drainage.
 The business was involved in restoring roads in the east of Christchurch after the 2010 Christchurch earthquakes.

 Mauger and Christchurch Mag & Turbo Warehouse owner Hayden Knighton were badly injured in 2015 when their car was sandwiched between four vehicles (including a fuel tanker) on the Great Western Highway west of Sydney necessitating a long recovery period.
 He suffered 21 broken bones and was in intensive care for two weeks.